 The Final Exam is a comprehensive exam over the entire course and meets all the course objectives.
-For review, the student is referred to the Course Objectives.
-I normally pass out a review sheet as well.
+For review, the student is referred to the Course Objectives and course materials.
 A make-up Final Exam may only be done under documented extenuating circumstances and will follow the same format as all make-up exams.